Maharkk/Maharkk/README.md

   [Read More](https://medium.com/@maharkk01/understanding-lan-topologies-network-devices-and-security-essentials-a-comprehensive-guide-39217168d6c3)

 *For the latest and more comprehensive content, visit my Medium profile regularly for updates.*

+## 🌱 Learning & Development

+I am committed to continuous improvement and staying at the forefront of cybersecurity.
+In the near future, I plan to focus on the following areas:

+- **Advanced Penetration Testing:** Enhancing skills in sophisticated attack techniques and exploitation methods.
+- **Cloud Security:** Gaining deeper knowledge of securing cloud environments and understanding cloud security best practices.
+- **DevSecOps:** Integrating security practices into DevOps processes to ensure robust and secure software development.
+- **Threat Intelligence:** Developing expertise in gathering, analyzing, and applying threat intelligence to enhance security posture.
+- **Attacking and Defending AWS:** Building skills in securing and attacking Amazon Web Services (AWS) environments to better understand cloud vulnerabilities and defenses.

+*I am eager to apply these skills and knowledge to future projects and challenges.*

 ## 🤝 Let's Connect